fardinshikhiyev/fardinshikhiyev.github.io/_posts/2016-8-23-Speed-up-your-oh-my-zsh.md

 - Open **`~/.zshenv`** file with your prefered text editor(if this file doesn't exist, create it under the `home(~)` directory).
 - If you have this file already, then just append **`skip_global_compinit=1`** to the file.
-- If you don't have the file and you created it yourself, make sure it looks like this: https://goo.gl/1mNMH3
+- If you don't have the file and you created it yourself, make sure it looks [like this](https://goo.gl/1mNMH3).

 Cheers :)